 When you borrow money from a lender or creditor, you are legally obligated to repay it.
 Therefore, if you are not holding up your end of the agreement, the lender or creditor can sue you.

-If the lender or creditor is successful in the lawsuit, it can result in a judgment against you.
+If the lender, creditor, or collection agency is successful in the lawsuit, it can result in a judgment against you.
 A judgment can have long-term impacts on your finances.
 Therefore, knowing how to check if you have an outstanding judgment against you can help you understand what to do about it.

 What is a Judgment?

 A judgment occurs when the creditor wins their case in court.
 It allows the creditor to pursue other ways to recoup the debt you owe, often including wage garnishment.
 A judgment also often includes interest, as well as other costs such as attorney’s fees.
 A judgment could be filed against you in several ways: